zahrabakhshalizadeh/maryrosecook.com/_posts/2010-04-09-freeing-disk-space-on-your-linux-server.md

 2. Run `sudo du -h --max-depth=1`
 3. Note which directories are using a lot of disk space.
 4. `cd` into one of the big directories.
 5. Run `ls -l` to see which files are using a lot of space.
-Delete any you don&#8217;t need.
+Delete any you don't need.
 6. Repeat steps 2 to 5.

  [1]: http://slicehost.com